akshayb80/SRA-Image-Processing-Tasks/README.md

 |90 Degrees Clockwise|270 Degrees Clockwise|

 ### :sunrise: Applying Kernels

+An image kernel is a small matrix used to apply effects like the ones we might find in Photoshop or Gimp, such as blurring, sharpening, outlining or embossing.
+They're also used in machine learning for 'feature extraction', a technique for determining the most important portions of an image.
+In this context the process is referred to more generally as "convolution".

+We use a 3x3 or 5x5 kernel.
+For each 3x3 block of pixels in the image, we multiply each pixel by the corresponding entry of the kernel and then take the sum.

+You can visit [here](https://setosa.io/ev/image-kernels/) for more information.

 The Kernel filters are doing the following tasks:
 1. Blurring (Normal Blur, Box Blur & Gaussian Blur)